DataDog/datadog-agent/README.md

 1. Open the workspace in VSCode
 2. Install the [Go VSCode extension](https://marketplace.visualstudio.com/items?itemName=golang.Go)
-3. See `.vscode/tasks.json` and `.vscode/launch.json` for available run configurations.
+- See `.vscode/tasks.json` for available tasks.
+- See `.vscode/launch.json.template` for an example launch configuration.

 ## Contributing code